 Click on the icons below to access photo albums.
-You will get a feel for our charming property.
-See the Big Red Barn & Creekside Cottage up close and personal.
-Also, click through these photo galleries to check out Dave & Catherine’s international travel and stays at other BnB’s- get a head start on your next vacation planning via their tips, or live vicariously through their grand adventures!
+You will get a feel for our charming property and get a closer look the Big Red Barn & Creekside Cottage.
+Also, check out Dave & Catherine’s extensive international travel- get a head start on your next vacation planning via their tips, or live vicariously through their grand adventures!

 The 49th state has rightly earned its nickname as the Last Frontier, packed with staggering mountains amidst glaciers clung to their sides, big game wildlife, towering icebergs, lively cities, a unique culture, historic mining communities and a thousand things in between.
 The purpose of being in Alaska on July 4 was to see something different than our hometown.
 This 4th of July Celebration and Race in Seward, Alaska, is considered to be the best in the state and certainly the most well known.
 It was a unique Independence Day trip and we really enjoyed the entire thing.